autotraderuk/mcr-digital-chat/README.md

 ```
 Now we can use JQuery to **manipulate the DOM**

-Lets have a look at how we could do something similar to above using JQuery.
+Lets have a look at how we could do something similar to above, using JQuery.

 Lets add the following, can you tell what it will do before trying it out?